spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency-1.md

 title:  "[Part 1] The effect of inter-game goalie consistency on expected standing points "
 date:   2022-03-29 11:52:05 -0400
 ---
-<h2> Does consistency matter in Goaltending? </h2>
-<h2> Part 1 - The effect of inter-game goalie consistency on expected standing points </h2>
+<h2> The effect of inter-game goalie consistency on expected standing points </h2>
 <p>
 Here’s an illustration: Imagine you’re the General Manager of a hockey team in a league where every single player and goalie is equally skilled.
 Since all players are equal, all teams are equal too.
 Now, a special opportunity comes up where you get to decide between eight equally skilled goalies who have different levels of consistency.
 </p>